XericZephyr/LeetCode/Gossip.md

 * Pow(x, n): Corner case, binary division
 * Rectangle Area: Observe, Observe, Observe
 * Divide Two Integers: Bit manipulation is interesting.
 But corner case is not.
+* Multiply Strings: AC by luck, do it again

 ## Array
 * 4sum, not similar to 2sum, optimization by several well-designed conditions.